Exhumation and reburial of Richard III of England: Identification of Richard III and other findings

 The story of the excavation and subsequent scientific investigation was told in a Channel 4 documentary, Richard III: The King in the Car Park, broadcast on 4 February 2013.
 It proved a ratings hit for the channel, watched by up to 4.9 million viewers, and won a Royal Television Society award.
-Channel 4 subsequently screened a follow-up documentary on 27 February 2014, Richard III: The Untold Story, which detailed the scientific and archaeological analyses that led to the identification of the skeleton as Richard III.
+Channel 4 subsequently screened a follow-up documentary on 27 February 2014, Richard III: The Unseen Story, which detailed the scientific and archaeological analyses that led to the identification of the skeleton as Richard III.

 The site was re-excavated in July 2013 to learn more about the friary church, before building work on the adjacent disused school building.
 In a project co-funded by Leicester City Council and the University of Leicester, a single trench about twice the area of the 2012 trenches was excavated.
 It succeeded in exposing the entirety of the sites of the Greyfriars presbytery and choir sites, confirming archaeologists' earlier hypotheses about the layout of the church's east end.
 Three burials identified but not excavated in the 2012 project were tackled afresh.
 One burial was found to have been interred in a wooden coffin in a well-dug grave, while a second wooden-coffined burial was found under and astride the choir and presbytery; its position suggests that it pre-dates the church.

 A stone coffin found during the 2012 excavation was opened for the first time, revealing a lead coffin inside.
 An investigation with an endoscope revealed the presence of a skeleton along with some head hair and fragments of a shroud and cord.
 The skeleton was at first assumed to be male, perhaps that of a knight called Sir William de Moton who was known to have been buried there, but later examination showed it to be of a woman—perhaps a high-ranking benefactor.
 She may not necessarily have been local, as lead coffins were used to transport corpses over long distances.